vtex-apps/checkout-ui-custom/docs/README.md

 ## Modus Operandi

-If you access your VTEX account's admin using a [Development workspace](https://vtex.io/docs/concepts/workspace/) and publish your changes, the configurations performed using the app will only be applied into the workspace you are working in and not in your store Checkout.
+If you access your VTEX account's admin using a [Development workspace](https://vtex.io/docs/concepts/workspace/) and publish your changes, the configurations made in the app will only be applied to the workspace you are working in, not to your store's Checkout.

-However, notice the following: **you should not perform any changes in your account's Master workspace to make your Checkout UI configurations publicly available**.
-Instead, you should use a Development workspace and the **History** tab displayed on the admin app.
+However, note the following: **you should not make any changes to your account's Master workspace to make your Checkout UI configurations publicly available**.
+Instead, use a Development workspace and the **History** tab in the admin app.

-The `History` tab enables you to load app change history and, therefore, helps your checkout UI coding by reusing configurations performed in previous workspaces.
+The `History` tab enables you to load app change history, which helps your checkout UI code by reusing configurations from previous workspaces.

 Let's assume you were working in a [Development workspace](https://vtex.io/docs/recipes/development/creating-a-development-workspace) called `testredcolor`, and now want your changes to be public.
-According to how workspaces work in the platform, your changes first need to be applied in a [Production workspace](https://vtex.io/docs/recipes/development/creating-a-production-workspace) that, in turn, will be [promoted to Master](https://vtex.io/docs/recipes/development/promoting-a-workspace-to-master) later.
+According to how workspaces work on the platform, your changes first need to be applied in a [Production workspace](https://vtex.io/docs/recipes/development/creating-a-production-workspace) that will then be [promoted to Master](https://vtex.io/docs/recipes/development/promoting-a-workspace-to-master) later.

-For this purpose, you can access the `History` tab using the desired Production workspace, load your last changes from `testredcolor` and then click on `Publish`, copying your configurations to the Production workspace you are currently working in.
+For this purpose, you can access the `History` tab using the desired Production workspace, load your last changes from `testredcolor`, and then click on `Publish`, copying your configurations to the Production workspace you are currently working in.

-⚠️ _The Header and Footer HTMLs are still configured using the admin's Portal (`/admin/portal/#/sites`).
-In order to properly use the Checkout UI Custom app, it is strongly recommended to use the HTMLs stated below:_
+⚠️ The Header and Footer HTMLs are still configured using the admin's Portal (`/admin/portal/#/sites`).
+In order to properly use the Checkout UI Custom app, it is strongly recommended to use the HTMLs stated below:

 - **Header HTML:**